-Built on the site of the old Camarillo Public Library, kidSTREAM Children's Museum will open in the second half of 2023 with over 30,000 sq. ft. of indoor and outdoor exhibit space.
+Built on the site of the old Camarillo Public Library, kidSTREAM Children's Museum will open in late 2023 with over 30,000 sq. ft. of indoor and outdoor exhibit space.

 Wherever possible, we are partnering locally to bring our vision of hands-on STREAM-based learning to life.